mary-lev/NER/README.md

 ## Data

-The dataset used for this project was created by parsing and cleaning raw text from electronic newsletters sent within the SPbLitGuide (Saint Petersburg Literary Guide) project between 1999 and 2019.
+The dataset used for this project was created by parsing and cleaning raw text from electronic newsletters sent within [the SPbLitGuide (Saint Petersburg Literary Guide)](https://isvoe.ru/spblitgid/) project between 1999 and 2019.
 These newsletters detailed upcoming cultural events in St. Petersburg, providing a substantial source of information for analyzing the city's literary landscape over two decades.
+See the [Streamlit App](https://spblitguide.streamlit.app/) for the principles of word processing and a description of the data model.

 - **Dataset Size**: 15,012 records
 - **Attributes**: Event ID, event description, date/time, location, address, and geographic coordinates (latitude/longitude)